MRSA infections destroy people’s lives. Staph can even kill. And many are caught in the cycle of infection, antibiotic, infection, antibiotic…

 Apple Cider Vinegar Bath

-A full soaking a bath with about ½ a 32ounce bottle of apple cider vinegar was the most effective way to control the spread at the onset.
+A full soaking a bath with about half a 32 ounce bottle of apple cider vinegar was the most effective way to control the spread at the onset.

 Apple cider vinegar is known to have antibacterial properties and the staph made little one’s skin angry and extremely itchy.
 These baths calmed the itching and soothed her skin.